sigoden/projclean/README.md

 <target-folder>[@flag-file]
 ```

-> Both target-folder and flag file can be regex.
+> Both target folder and flag file can be plain text or regex.

 Flag file is used to filter out folders that match only names but not projects.